Switzerland’s greatest assets are the scenery and its mountains in particular.

 Enjoy the skiing, snowboarding and winter hiking, you’ll be taking a wealth of rich memories back home with you.
 The most visited Alpine area is the central Bernese Oberland, where the small but crowded resort of Zermatt provides access to the country’s most distinctive mountain, the Matterhorn.
 In the south-eastern corner of the country, the isolated mountain valleys of GraubÜnden provide the background for the world-famous resorts of St Moritz and Davos.

 Switzerland is situated in the centre of western Europe, landlocked by France, Germany, Liechtenstein, Austria and Italy.
 The Alps occupy the central and southern regions of the country and the Jura Mountains span the border with France in the north-east.
-The Bernese Mittelland – an region of hills, rivers and winding valleys – lies between the two mountain systems that have produced Switzerland’s most inhabited cities.
+The Bernese Mittelland – a region of hills, rivers and winding valleys – lies between the two mountain systems that have produced Switzerland’s most inhabited cities.
 Over 60% of the country is mountainous and a quarter of it is covered in forests.
 Switzerland was founded more than 700 years ago.
-Long years of peace have left their mark on it’s heritage, history and culture.
+Long years of peace have left their mark on its heritage, history and culture.

-Switzerland Sights are breathtaking almost everyone speaks some English along with at least one of the official Swiss languages, German, French, Italian.
+The Sights are breathtaking almost everyone speaks some English along with at least one of the official Swiss languages, German, French, Italian.

 Of the northern German-speaking cities, ZÜrich has an abundance of sightseeing and night-life and offers easy access to the tiny independent principality of Liechtenstein overlooking the Rhine.
 South of the Alps, sunny Ticino can seem a world apart from the rest of the country, particularly the Italian-speaking lakeside resorts of Lugano and Locarno, with their Mediterranean atmosphere.
 The blend of German, French and Italian ingredients has formed a hearty national culture, and the country’s Alpine landscapes have enough vitality to revive the most jaded traveller.